-RASCAL is a United States Defense Department initiative that stands for Responsive Access, Small Cargo, Affordable Launch.
+RASCAL is a Defense Department initiative that stands for Responsive Access, Small Cargo, Affordable Launch [2].
 The overall launch concept involves three stages.
 The first stage will consist of a reusable aircraft similar to a large scale Air Force fighter.
 The first stage will also utilize Mass Injection Pre-Compressor Cooling (MIPCC) turbojet engines that will propel the stage to approximately two hundred thousand feet before releasing the second and third rocket stages.
 The first stage will be similar to a large fighter of the F-22 class, although the turbofans will be that of the more available F100 class.
 The MIPCC system will be a plug-in addition to the engines to help high altitude performance.
-This stage will act as a first stage in the RASCAL architecture and will contribute significantly to the overall acceleration of the vehicle.
-The second and third stages of the RASCAL concept consist of expendable rockets.
+This stage will be not only a "Launch Platform", but more of a first stage in that it will contribute significantly to the overall acceleration of the vehicle

+The second and third stages will consist of simple expendable rockets.
 Releasing the upper stages outside the atmosphere will reduce the loads on the stages as well as the risk of staging.
 Also by relying on the reusable portion for all atmospheric flight, the expendable stages can be designed simpler and therefore cheaper.